gadese/ComputerVision_Implementations/ResNetv2/README.md

 | ResNet56 V1  |  9  | 91,04 | 0,4974 |
 | ResNet110 V1 |  18 | 91,51 | 0,4736 |

+Interestingly, the results with ResNetv2 are only marginally better than with ResNetv1.

 ## Methodology

 ### Baseline